TUNING YOUR HARP

 After Middle C is established, start with your lowest bass note (longest strings).
-Then, tune its next octave note up the scale, working your way up to its top treble note (shortest strings).
-Then, go back down to the 3rd lowest note and work your way up each octave to its smallest top note.
-Then, go back down to the 2nd lowest bass note and tune up its octaves.
-Follow this alternating method, bottom to top and back and forth.
+Then, tune its next octave up the scale, working your way to its top treble note (shortest strings).

-For a tuning example, on my Paraharps which start on a bass C & end on a high treble G, I start tuning the lowest bass C. From there I tune each octave C up the scale.
-Then, I go back down to the lowest bass F & work my way up its octaves.
-Next, I tune the As, bottom to top.
-Next, in the same way, I tune the Ds, Gs, Es & finally the Bs.
+For example, on my harps I start tuning my lowest bass string, C in this case.
+From there I tune each Octave C up the scale.
+Then, I go back down to the next fourth up (F) and work up through its octaves.
+Then, I tune the As.

 Expect to tune your harp at least twice a day after the first 3 days (during the first 3 days more often is possible).
 If you want your harp to hold its tuning faster over the weeks before it finally stabilizes, tune it 2 or 3 times a day till stabilized.
 It is normal to have to tune it daily for 2 or 3 weeks straight before the harp will begin to start to hold its tuning.
 It should be close by the end of your first month's tuning.